maxjackwell/citibike-tableau/README.md

 <h2>Introduction</h2>
 <p>
   Before delving into the specifics of this project, it's essential to understand the journey that led to its creation.
 Initially, I embarked on this endeavor with the intent of gaining a deeper understanding of the underlying dataset.
-This journey began with the exploration of key figures and metrics that I found intriguing, leading to the creation of a Dashboard that highlighted various aspects of Citi-Bike data from the year 2014.
+This journey began with the exploration of key figures and metrics from Citi-Bike data in 2014, leading to the creation of a Dashboard that highlighted various aspects of Citi-Bike data from the year 2014.
+Through detailed analysis and visualization, the Dashboard unraveled insights into the evolution of Citi-Bike rides in July from 2014 to 2018 to 2023, including trends in trip counts, ride durations, start locations, hours of the day, and popularity over time.
+The project delves into the changes in Citi-Bike rides over nearly a decade, investigates factors influencing ride patterns, and uncovers intriguing shifts in rider behavior.
+Each section of this README will provide a glimpse into these explorations, offering a comprehensive view of the Citi-Bike system's evolution and dynamics in New York City.
 </p>

 <h2>Citi-Bike Dashboard 2014</h2>